 After the Elric Brothers, Edward and Alphonse, break one of the greatest taboos of alchemy in their childhood and almost lose their lives in the process, they begin a quest (as state alchemists) to find the Philosopher's Stone in order to make amends for their past and return their bodies back to normal.
 But as they get closer and closer to the stone, they also risk uncovering the grievous truth behind the Philosopher's Stone, society, and the whole world of alchemy.

 Everything might seem like an endless discovery of mysteries, but once the answers are revealed, the truth might just crack everything open.
 It's one of the eternal goals of alchemy, and everything (even the highest form of alchemy) has a high price to pay.

 3. Tokyo Ghoul

-Present-day Tokyo, Japan: Rumors has it that beings who crave human flesh are hiding in the shadows of society.
+Present-day Tokyo, Japan: Rumors have it that beings who crave human flesh are hiding in the shadows of society.
 One tale even claims that these beings are cloaked among humans, blending naturally because their features are similar to normal humans.
-No one knows exactly what powers these flesh-eating beings possess, but one thing sure: They are creatures known as ghouls!
+No one knows exactly what powers these flesh-eating beings possess, but one thing is sure: They are creatures known as ghouls!